AdobeDocs/dynamic-media-classic.en/help/using/adding-chapter-markers-video.md

 See also [Add and edit Viewer Presets](application-setup.md#adding_and_editing_viewer_presets).

 You create a chapter list for your video in much the same way that you create captions.
 That is, you create a WebVTT file.
-Note, however, that this file must be separate from any WebVTT caption file that you may also be using; you cannot combine captions and chapters into one WebVTT file.
+Note, however, that this file must be separate from any WebVTT caption file you use; do not combine captions and chapters into one WebVTT file.

 You can use the following sample as an example of the format you use to create a WebVTT file with chapter navigation: